-One of the major data-processing features adopted from the ASPxGridView is allowing end-users to select multiple list items within the dropdown grid.
-The selection behavior is controlled by the editor's SelectionMode property that can be set to Single (only one item can be selected within the editor) or Multiple (multiple items can be selected within the editor) value.
-This demo illustrates how item multi-selection can be easily implemented within the ASPxGridLookup using the corresponding functionality of a built-in grid.
+One of the major data-processing features adopted from the ASPxGridView is the capability to allow end-users to select multiple list items within the drop-down grid.
+The selection behavior is controlled by the editor's SelectionMode property, which can be set to ‘Single’ (only one item can be selected within the editor) or ‘Multiple’ (multiple items can be selected within the editor).
+This demo illustrates how multi-item selection can be implemented easily within ASPxGridLookup using the functionality of the built-in grid.

-To display check boxes within a dropdown grid, a specific command column is created and its ShowSelectCheckbox property is set to true.
-In addition, end-users are allowed to filter items within the dropdown grid because to the editor's GridSettings.ShowFilterRow property is set to true.
+To display check boxes within a drop-down grid, a specific command column is created and its ShowSelectCheckbox property is set to true.
+In addition, end-users are allowed to filter items within the drop-down grid.
+This feature is enabled by setting the editor's GridSettings.ShowFilterRow property to true.

-As for entering tag names into the editor’s edit box directly, this functionality is controlled by the TextFormatString property that defines a column ("TagName") whose values should be entered and represented within the edit box.
-By default, a semicolon symbol is used as a value separator.
-List items (grid rows) that correspond to the entered tag names become selected automatically on submitting the entered value (for instance, pressing the ENTER key or invoking the dropdown window).
+Tag names can be entered into the editor’s edit box directly.
+This functionality is controlled by the TextFormatString property, which defines the column ("TagName") whose values should be entered and represented within the edit box.
+By default, a semicolon character (;) is used as the value separator.
+List items (grid rows) that correspond to the tag names entered are automatically selected after the value is submitted (for instance, by pressing the ENTER key).

-When used together, all these features provide end-users with easy-to-use capabilities of searching and selecting the required data.
+When used together, all of these features provide end-users with easy-to-use features for searching and selecting the required data.